ocaml/ocaml.org/data/tutorials/guides/1wf_05_garbage_collection.md

 ---
 id: garbage-collection
 title: How to Work with the Garbage Collector
+short_title: How to Work with the Garbage Collector
 description: >
   How to use the Gc module in OCaml and how to write your own finalisers.
 category: "Guides"